evanliu-at-icstudents/simgds/README.md

 # SimGDS
-**SimGDS** is A recreation of a fundamental part of the Layer vs. Schematic process created in Python w/ the Gdstk library
+**SimGDS** is a recreation of a fundamental part of the Layer vs. Schematic process created in Python w/ the Gdstk library
 made for the AP Computer Science A Final Project.

 ## The Goal